AselSiriwardena/rust-rocket-angular-seed/README.md

 ```

 then install diesel for migrations,

 ```
 cargo install diesel_cli — no-default-features — features postgre
 ```

 change your credentials in .env file.
 Then run below command for setup your DB and tables.

 ```
 diesel setup
 diesel migration generate users
 ```

 Next you need to navigate into UI folder.
-Then run
+Then run,

 ```
 cd ui
 npm install
 ```

-End with an example of getting some data out of the system or using it for a little demo.
+End with an example of getting some data out of the system or using it for a little demonstration.

 ## Deployment
-Run command below in root directory to start the application.
+Run the command below in root directory to start the application.

 ````
 cargo run